-For medical expenses above the upper risk corridor boundary of ninety-five (95) percent, an additional capitation payment from the Department will be made to the MCO for WVHB members.
-This adjustment will be computed as eighty (80) percent of the difference between the WVHB medical expenses of the MCO and the dollar amount corresponding to the upper Risk Corridor boundary.
+For medical expenses above the upper risk corridor boundary of ninety-five (95) percent, an additional capitation payment from the Department will be made to the MCO for SSI members.
+This adjustment will be computed as eighty (80) percent of the difference between the SSI medical expenses dollar amount of the MCO and the dollar amount corresponding to the upper Risk Corridor boundary.